List of Wimbledon mixed doubles champions

 This is a list of the champions and runners-up of the Wimbledon Championships Mixed Doubles tournament, first introduced to the championship in 1913.
 From 1915 to 1918, and from 1940 to 1945, no competition was held due to the two World Wars.

-From 1888, the "All England" mixed doubles championship was held during the Northern Association Tournament (at Manchester or Liverpool).
+From 1888, the "All England" mixed doubles championship was held during the Northern Championships (at Manchester or Liverpool).